 To provide instruction and training, classes are limited in size.
-The maximum class size is 24 students.
-Lab classes will be smaller in compliance with any programmatic accreditation requirements.
+The maximum class size is 24 students for Everett campus.
+Lab classes have a maximum class size of 24 students unless be smaller in compliance with any programmatic accreditation requirements.